MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-models-mistral.md

 ## Cost and quotas

-### Cost and quota considerations for Mistral-large deployed as a service
+### Cost and quota considerations for Mistral Large deployed as a service

 Mistral models deployed as a service are offered by Mistral AI through Azure Marketplace and integrated with Azure Machine Learning studio for use.
 You can find Azure Marketplace pricing when deploying the models.